Marcelo Martinez-Ferro: Work on fetal, neonatal, and thoracic surgery

 Martinez-Ferro with Drs.
-Santiago Lippold and Aldo Vizcaino, and under the coordination of Dr. Michael Harrison, established the Fetal Surgery Program at CEMIC, the first of its kind in Latin America.
+Santiago Lippold and Aldo Vizcaino, under the coordination of Dr. Michael Harrison, established the Fetal Surgery Program at CEMIC, the first of its kind in Latin America.
 The program's purpose was to optimize the chain of diagnosis, evaluation, and medical treatments during gestation, as well as the referral of newborn patients, to reduce the morbidity and mortality rates from congenital defects such as pulmonary malformations, urinary tract obstructions, and diaphragmatic hernias.

 In this regard, in May 2001, they performed the first in utero surgery outside of the United States.
 The objective of the 'open' fetal surgical intervention was to correct a spinal cord malformation known as myelomeningocele, to prevent the future consequences of amniotic fluid contact with the spinal cord in the maternal uterus.

 A pioneer in the implementation of laparoscopic and thoracoscopic procedures in newborns and children, Dr. Martinez-Ferro has contributed to improving surgical outcomes and reducing the invasiveness of surgical procedures.

-He is a co-author of three specialty books.
-The first, Neonatología Quirúrgica (Surgical Neonatology), was published in 2004 with its second edition released a year later.
+He is a co-author of three speciality books.
+The first, Neonatología Quirúrgica (Surgical Neonatology), was published in 2004, with its second edition released a year later.
 In 2018, he published Fetoneonatología Quirúrgica (Feto-Neonatal Surgery) with Editorial Journal, a two-volume specialized work: "Clinical Aspects" and "Technical Aspects."
 He introduced the term "Feto-neonatology" to address the medical and surgical care of the fetus and the newborn with an emphasis on establishing a continuous process, that is, not separated by the moment of birth.

 Furthermore, he has specialized in the surgical and non-surgical treatment of thoracic malformations such as pectus carinatum, pectus excavatum, and Poland syndrome, with a focus on reducing invasiveness and correcting the cardiac and pulmonary function of patients, in addition to the impact on patients' self-esteem.

 In relation to this, together with Dr. Carlos Fraire, he introduced the Nuss procedure in Latin America for the correction of pectus excavatum (the sinking of the sternum towards the spine).

 Over the years, he and his team incorporated various updates to the procedure, such as 3D surgical planning and the personalization of implant systems; the creation of specific cardiopectus indices and studies; and the application of cryoanalgesia for postoperative pain reduction.

-Martinez-Ferro founded the Grupo de Cirugía Pediátrica (Pediatric Surgery Group), an association of surgeons from various pediatric specialties dedicated to the reception and collaboration on complex cases.
+Martinez-Ferro founded the Grupo de Cirugía Pediátrica (Pediatric Surgery Group), an association of surgeons from various pediatric specialities dedicated to the reception and collaboration on complex cases.
 As part of this initiative, Clínica Mi Pectus (My Pectus Clinic) was established, specializing in the research and treatment of chest wall malformations, with a multidisciplinary and comprehensive approach.
 He currently continues to contribute to both organizations as a consultant and scientific researcher.